Darokahn/blocks-language/language.md

     	disown
 }

 // note: I am currently working on whittling this list down further.
 The only permanent tenants I intend to have are `it` and `this`.
+A core tenet of `blocks` is that in your code, words should belong to you as much as possible.

 Equality is checked using any number of equal signs. `{x = y}` is just as valid as `{x == y}`, and even `{x ============== y}`.